nuntiodev/hera/README.md

 Please make sure to update tests as appropriate.

-## Buy me a cup of coffee!
+## Enjoy Hera?
+Show your gratitude by buying our team a cup of coffee!

-I spend many hours building these API blocks - if you want to support my work, buy me a cup of coffee below:
+We spend many hours building Hera and our other open-source projects - if you want to support our work, buy our founder (and team) a cup of coffee below:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sinbadio)